DoTranMinhChu/query-string-prisma-ume/README.md

 ---

-Feel free to replace `[Your Name]` in the author section with your actual name or your project's author information.
+Feel free to replace `[Do Tran Minh Chu]` in the author section with your actual name or your project's author information.
 This README provides a basic structure that you can expand upon to include more details or explanations if needed.